danielneil/Shark-Doc/tutorials/RSI2.md

 Well, could be a few reasons:

-* Perhaps RSI2 is indeed a terrible strategy for trading BitCoin.
+* Perhaps RSI2 is indeed a terrible strategy for trading BitCoin?
 * A limitation of Yahoo Finance data is that only the close price is listed, perhaps intraday tick data would perform better?
 * My code could be crap?